ch1y0w0/ParamScan/README.md

 4. Hit **Load unpacked** and select the `ParamScan` folder where the extension is stored.

 5. You should now see the extension icon in your Chrome toolbar.

+*Note: This extension has been tested on Chrome and Edge.
+While it was mainly designed for Chrome, it's also working perfectly on Edge.
+Firefox support is still in progress*

 ## Usage